 Yes, it is possible to get a loan with no income.
 If you are struggling with unemployment, you are not alone.
 It is estimated that 5.8 million Americans are unemployed in 2023.
 You can use other income sources, whether it is alimony, welfare, interest, or pension, as eligibility for certain loans.
 You could also potentially use your car, or equity in your home, as collateral for a secured loan.

-What Can Be Used If I Need a Loan with No Income?
+What Options do I Have Be If I Need a Loan With No Income?

 There are several things that can be used in lieu of income when applying for a loan.
 These include: